bitwarden/sdk/languages/cpp/CMakeBuild.md

-# CMAKE build
+# CMake Build

-## INTRODUCTION
+## Introduction

-Cmake is used to build the c++ Bitwarden client library.
+Cmake is used to build the C++ Bitwarden client library.
 Output should be placed in the build directory.

-The output contains two dynamic libraries: one that we are building `BitwardenClient` and another that the building library uses `bitwarden_c`.
+The output contains two dynamic libraries:

+- The C++ client `BitwardenClient`
+- The Bitwarden library used by the C++ client `bitwarden_c`.

-## PREREQUISITES
+## Prerequisites

 - Cmake installed, minimum version 3.15
 - `schemas.hpp` generated into `include` directory
 - installed `nlohmann-json` library
 - installed `boost` library

-## BUILD commands
+## Build Commands

-One should be in the root directory of the c++ wrapper (the same level where is CMakeLists.txt placed).
+One should be in the root directory of the C++ wrapper (the same level where is CMakeLists.txt placed).
 Paths of the three libraries should be placed inside the cmake build command:

 ```bash
 mkdir build